mggates39/etch-a-sketch/Readme.md

 An electronic etch-a-sketch

 ## Description
 First cut is to just get the rotary enoder working.
 Then add a second encoder.
-Finally the screen.
-In this case it will be a 128x64 OLED as that is what I have.
+Finally add support for a screen.
+In this case, it will be a 128x64 OLED that I already have.

-Got the initial wireing working and I noticed some inconsistencies with the data.
+Got the initial wiring working and I noticed some inconsistencies with the data.
 Reading on the forums, I found a fully interupt driven sample and tried it.

 Now to add a second rotary encoder and make it display a graph right underneath the first one in the serial console.

-Adding an OLED 128x64 screen with an I2C interface.
+Adding the OLED 128x64 screen using the built in I2C interface.

+I needed to tweak the handling of the values from the encoders to allow me to invert the screen coordinates so when I view it upside down it works properly

 ## Parts
 - 1 Arduino Nano Every
 - 2 CTY1052 Rotary Encoder
-- 1 OLED 128x64 screen w/I2C
+- 1 SSD1306 0.96" OLED screen w/I2C 128x64
 - 1 Breadboard
 - Assorted Jumper wires